Sufganiyot – Hanukkah Doughnuts

 Shaping

-Pro tip - Flattening will ensure you have a doughnut shape when it rises and deep-fries as compared to a ball shape. - Place the donuts in the fridge for about an hour to prove again, or until almost double in volume.
+Pro tip – Flattening will ensure you have a doughnut shape when it rises and deep-fries as compared to a ball - Proof – You can proof the donuts on the counter for 30 to 45 minutes, or place them in the fridge for 60 to 90 minutes, until they’re almost double in volume.

 Deep-fry

-- Remove onto a paper towel and let cool for 10 minutes before you fill and serve.
+Pro tip – Do not crowd the pan, as the oil’s temperature will drop too quickly. - Remove – Use a slotted spoon to remove them onto a paper towel and let them cool for 20 minutes before you fill and serve.

 - How to test oil – Add a mini doughnut to test the oil.
 The doughnut should rise in about 30 secs.
 If it rises too soon means the oil is too hot and if it takes too long means the oil is not yet hot.
 Adjust accordingly.
 Keep an eye on oil temperature as it rises and cools between donuts batches.
 Adding doughnuts to the oil will cool the oil.
 So find a balance on how many doughnuts per batch works with your settings.

 - Keep the dough soft, elastic, and slightly sticky.
-The softness in the mixture (not extra butter) will produce a melt in your mouth donuts when fried.
-I admit that soft dough is more difficult to handle.
-So that's why I have a second tip for you.
+The softness in the mixture (not extra butter) will produce melt-in-your-mouth donuts when fried.

 - Greek Yogurt Donuts